Property Tax Appeal.Assessment Review

 Will an appeal actually lower my tax bill?

 Sometimes.
 If your assessment is genuinely above market value and the comps support that, an appeal can reduce the assessed value and therefore the bill, often for several years.
 But outcomes vary by county, by how your area assesses, and by the evidence you bring.
-We give you an honest read of the gap, not a guarantee.
+We show you the size of the gap and how strong the comps are, not a guarantee.
 This report is not legal or tax advice.

 Do you file the appeal for me?

 No. This is a report and evidence pack, not a filing service.
-It gives you the gap, the comps, and the steps so you can file the appeal yourself with your county, which most homeowners can do without a lawyer or a contingency-fee firm taking a cut.
+It gives you the gap, the comps, and the steps so you can file the appeal yourself with your county, which most homeowners can do without help.
+The appeal firms that offer to do it for you typically take 25 to 35 percent of your first-year refund for assembling the same evidence and submitting it.
+This hands you that evidence for a flat $29, and any saving you win is yours to keep.

 Where does the data come from?